altair-graphql/altair/site/src/privacy.md

 - **Allow Users to Connect to Their Third-Party Accounts**

-Google account, Facebook account, Github account and LinkedIn account
+Google account, Facebook account, GitHub account and LinkedIn account

 - **Cloud Computing Services**